Love Is A Drug: Exploring Love, Drugs, And Hormones

 Oxytocin and love

 Of course, we came here to learn more about how it's linked to love.
 It has been discovered that couples, usually in the early stages of romance, have a higher oxytocin level than those who are single.
-Early couples are more sexually involved, so the increase of oxytocin makes sense.
+Early couples are more sexually involved, so the increase in oxytocin makes sense.

 Oxytocin can affect your emotions as well.
 Certain behaviors can change due to oxytocin affecting them.
 High levels can lead to trust, relaxation, and lesser anxiety, which can be a good treatment for many mental disorders.